svne/JigMagga/README.md

 It uses all technologies of [bitovi JavaScript MVC](https://github.com/bitovi/javascriptmvc) ([CanJS], [steal], [funcunit], [documentJS]) but replaces the core JavaScript MVC parts such as the generator and the deployment by [Grunt] tasks and serverside workers.

+_JigMagga_ can be used to create a one page applications, but it's main goal is - because of SEO - to generate thousands of pages in many domains.
+All with an optimized frontend application and shared widgets.

 Widgets in JigMagga are called jigs.
 They can be rendered in the frontend application or because of SEO requirements, get (additionally) prerendered on serverside.
 This can be decided in the configuration.
-This means that _JigMagga_ is designed to *not* be a single page application framework.
-It produces a lot of prerendered pages with an optimal frontend application on each page.

 For styling there is an on the fly SASS compiler bundled.